 Studies have not been carried out in the horse to establish safe use during pregnancy and lactation.

-Suxibuzone and its metabolites may be highly bound to plasma proteins and compete with other highly bound drugs eg. (sulphonamides, warfarin) or may itself be displaced to produce an increase of non-bound pharmacologically active concentrations which could lead to toxic effects.
-Concurrent administration of other highly bound drugs will lead to an increase of non-bound plasma concentrations, which may lead to toxic effects.
-Drug compatability must be closely monitored when adjunctive therapy is required.
+Suxibuzone and its metabolites may be highly bound to plasma proteins and compete with other highly bound drugs eg sulphonamides, warfarin; or it may itself be displaced to produce an increase of non-bound pharmacologically active concentrations which could lead to toxic effects.
+Drug compatibility must be closely monitored when adjunctive therapy is required.

-Do not administer concurrently with other NSAIDs or within 24 hours of other NSAIDs.
+Do not administer together with other NSAIDs concurrently or within 24 hours of each other.

 Concurrent administration of potentially nephrotoxic drugs should be avoided.